Are you using the upright row to increase your shoulder size and muscle?

 Issues arise when heavy loads are moved through shrugging, heavy arm pulling, and hip extension as opposed to a targeted and smooth contraction from the shoulder muscles.

-So this routine becomes a problem when you do not understand how to slate a muscle/movement or have the ability to move freely in the shoulder joint.
+So this exercise becomes a problem when you do not understand how to slate a muscle/movement or have the ability to move freely in the shoulder joint.

 Excessive Internal Rotation